 1. LittleAmelie Doll Sewing Book 4

-This book by LittleAmelie is for people that already know how to sew.
+This book by LittleAmelie is for people who already know how to sew.
 It has a total of 10 doll clothes sewing patterns with instruction photos included.
 The patterns are for:

 - 1. Spaghetti straps dress

 - 2. Swimsuit

 - 3. Half-circle skirt